Loan Types - Details

 You can also just enter the existing Balance and Monthly payment, that amount will be paid until the Balance is fully depleted.

-Interest only mortgage allows you to specify an Initial period during which only interest is paid, after which amortized payments will be made.
+Interest only mortgage allows you to specify an initial period during which only interest is paid, after which amortized payments will be made.
 The rate used during the interest only period will be the rate entered as the Initial rate; after the interest only period we will use the value entered under Interest rate.
 Payments will be automatically calculated based on the data inputs.

 All mortgage information will show on the Summary / Expenses / Housing page in the Cash Flow details.